 - It is now possible to arrange an MRI scan for a dachshund with a spinal problem.

-- If a vet needs to investigate the possibility of cancer spread a CT scan can be used.
+- If a vet needs to investigate the possibility of cancer spread, a CT scan can be used.

 - Before recent advances in orthopaedic surgery, dogs with hip dysplasia were treated conservatively with pain medication or salvage procedures.
 Certain specialist surgeons now perform total hip replacements with excellent success rates but at a very high cost.

-The pet owner has to first decide what they need from an insurance policy before applying.
+The pet owner has first to decide what they need from an insurance policy before applying.

 Your pet’s risk profile

 Most pet medical insurers exclude routine care except, where an add-on is offered (at an additional cost), that will contribute some funds to routine care.
 Pet owners often cannot understand why routine care is not covered.
-Consider the following: when you commit to a new pup or kitten certain expenses are known up front.
+Consider the following: when you commit to a new pup or kitten, certain expenses are known upfront.
 You know what his food will cost per month, what vaccines are needed and at what age she can be spayed.

 But you do not know when he will swallow a sock and need expensive surgery or when she will fracture her leg and need the intervention of an orthopaedic surgeon to save her.

 Does the insurance cover routine care and if so, find out what percentage of the cost will be covered?
 You could be paying a bill of R1200 for spaying your dog, but the insurer might only pay out R300 of that bill.
 Will this then be a deciding factor to take up the specific cover?
 Is paying more per month then worth the ‘extra cover’?